d4l3k/WebSync/README.md

 ----

 TODO:
-Grepping through the source code is the best way to find things that need to be done, but here's a list of a few major things.
+I'm in the process of switching over to [Waffle.IO](https://waffle.io/d4l3k/WebSync).
+However, grepping through the source code is a good way to find things that need to be done, but here's a list of a few major things.
 * Revert change previews
 * Anonymous Users
 * Better document sharing & permissions